fluaten/PlaylistRSS/readme.md

 Video streaming is still experimental, and freeze sometimes, it depends on how VLC read these stream.

-You need to do two modifications to VLC :
+You need to do two modifications to VLC (latest version) :

 To read a youtube video in VLC, replace the content of youtube.lua with :
 <http://git.videolan.org/?p=vlc.git;a=blob_plain;f=share/lua/playlist/youtube.lua>